-i) lands designated Business Park shall be used for a range of light industrial uses including manufacturing, assembling, processing, fabricating, repairing, warehousing and wholesaling along with accessory office and retail uses.
+- i) lands designated Business Park shall be used for a range of light industrial uses including manufacturing, assembling, processing, fabricating, repairing, warehousing and wholesaling along with accessory office and retail uses.
 In addition, contractor and construction facilities and yards, automobile body repair shops and truck and automobile service and rental shops shall also be permitted.
-All permitted light industrial uses shall meet the requirements of and, where necessary, obtain the approval of the Ministry of the Environment, Conservation and Parks with respect to any and all emissions to the environment (including waste water, odours, noise, dust, vibrations, etc.):

-- ii) other permitted uses include research and development facilities, public and private sports facilities, exhibition halls, transportation depots and wholesale establishments: - iii) the following additional uses are permitted as complementary uses which are intended to serve the industrial areas and the broader community and shall be permitted on properties adjacent to County Road 11 (Walker Road), North Talbot Road, County Road 46, County Road 22, Jamsyl Drive and County Road 42: - a) offices; - b) restaurants, convenience retail stores, financial institutions; - automobile sales and service establishments, automobile service stations or gas bars; - iv) cannabis operations including the growing, harvesting, cleaning, packaging, and shipping of cannabis and any other uses related to cannabis production are also permitted in the Business Park designation but require an amendment to the Zoning By-law and are subject to site plan control.
-When an application for a by-law amendment to allow a cannabis operation is made, Council shall have due regard to the following: - a) the proximity of the proposed operation to existing residential uses and zones; - b) the location of the proposed operation and other existing uses with respect to the prevailing winds; - c) the introduction of appropriate design details mitigating potential adverse impacts from odour and night light, with the ability to include appropriate terms in a site plan agreement to address such issues; and - d) comments and recommendations of the Ministry of the Environment, Conservation and Parks; - v) notwithstanding any other policies in this Plan, unless specifically zoned in the implementing Zoning By-law, the following uses shall not be permitted in the Business Park designation: waste processing, disposal and storage including
+All permitted light industrial uses shall meet the requirements of and, where necessary, obtain the approval of the Ministry of the Environment, Conservation and Parks with respect to any and all emissions to the environment (including waste water, odours, noise, dust, vibrations, etc.); - ii) other permitted uses include research and development facilities, public and private sports facilities, exhibition halls, transportation depots and wholesale establishments; - the following additional uses are permitted as complementary uses which are intended to serve the industrial areas and the broader community and shall be permitted on properties adjacent to County Road 11 (Walker Road), North Talbot Road, County Road 46, County Road 22, Jamsyl Drive and County Road 42: - a. offices; - b. restaurants, convenience retail stores, financial institutions; - c. automobile sales and service establishments, automobile service stations or gas bars; - iv) the processing, packaging and shipping of cannabis products is also permitted however the growing and/or harvesting of cannabis shall be prohibited;

-- transfer stations, packing and bailing sites, and liquid and hazardous waste processing and disposal facilities; - vi) the Town will provide for, facilitate, and support industrial development initiatives through the provision of infrastructure and infrastructure improvements and the protection of industrial establishments from incompatible land uses that may jeopardize the viability and efficiency of industrial operations; - vii) it is the intent of the Town to utilize appropriate setback, buffering and mitigation techniques to maximize compatibility between new light industrial uses and nearby sensitive land uses such as existing and future residential areas.
+- v) notwithstanding any other policies in this Plan, unless specifically zoned in the implementing Zoning By-law, the following uses shall not be permitted in the Business Park designation: waste processing, disposal and storage including transfer stations, packing and bailing sites, and liquid and hazardous waste processing and disposal facilities; - vi) the Town will provide for, facilitate, and support industrial development initiatives through the provision of infrastructure and infrastructure improvements and the protection of industrial establishments from incompatible land uses that may jeopardize the viability and efficiency of industrial operations; - vii) it is the intent of the Town to utilize appropriate setback, buffering and mitigation techniques to maximize compatibility between new light industrial uses and nearby sensitive land uses such as existing and future residential areas.
 The Ministry of the Environment, Conservation and Parks D-1, "Land Use Compatibility" and D-6, "Compatibility between Industrial Facilities", or their successors, will be used as guidelines; - viii) some of the undeveloped lands that are designated Business Park and have servicing constraints, shall be placed in a holding zone in the implementing Zoning By-law.
 The holding symbol will be removed when appropriate sewage, water and any other necessary infrastructure is available to the satisfaction of the Town and a plan of subdivision is approved, where required.
-Existing uses and agricultural uses, excluding livestock intensive operations, greenhouse operations and mushroom farms, shall be permitted in the interim; and - ix) all development in the Business Park designation shall be subject to site plan control pursuant to Section 41 of the Planning Act, R.S.O.
+Existing uses and agricultural uses, excluding livestock intensive operations, greenhouse operations and mushroom farms, shall be permitted in the interim. - ix) all development in the Business Park designation shall be subject to site plan control pursuant to Section 41 of the Planning Act, R.S.O.
 1990.

-4.6 HIGHWAY SERVICE CENTRE
+4.6 Highway Service Centre